singularityhacker/Content/Writing_on_GitHub_II.md

 **Future Steps**

 One of the several motivations I had in making the move to writing on GitHub was to encourage a don't-break-the-chain pattern.
 This is useful as can be seen from my commit history since June.
 I even went to the trouble of adding my commit-graph to my Apple watch with [this app](https://apps.apple.com/us/app/contributions-for-github/id1153432612).
 I consider this a good first pass at what I'm trying to accomplish but I think I'm increasingly eager to move into the next step of quantifying this output.
-Next steps will be:

-1. Quantify daily word count, not just commits
-    1. The GitHub commit-graph counts two commits of two words each as more than a single commit of a thousand words so it's really not a good proxy of consistent content creation.
-    2. I want to start quantifying commits by word count.
-Just like lines of code, word count is not a determining factor on good work but it means some activity/effort is happening.
-    3. I think I can accomplish something like this with a GitHub action.
-2. "Release" more frequently
-    1. If authoring can be construed as development and publishing (as a presentation, article, or documentation) can be viewed as deployment, then I need to deploy a lot more frequently.
+The next logical step will be to quantify daily word count, and not just commits.
+The GitHub commit-graph counts two commits of one word each as more than a single commit of a thousand words so it's really not a good proxy of consistent content creation.
+Just like lines of code, word count is not a determining factor of good work but it means some activity/effort is happening.
+I'm hopeful that I'll be able to accomplish something like this with a GitHub action.
+Secondly, I'd really like to be "releasing" more frequently.
+If authoring can be construed as development and publishing (as a presentation, article, or documentation) can be viewed as deployment, then I need to deploy a lot more frequently.

 This is the conclusion of my second update on this journey.
 Feel free to follow me on [Medium](https://medium.com/@justiceconder) or [GitHub](https://github.com/singularityhacker) to get future updates or possibly collaborate on future endeavors.